anttisalonen/progbook/rst/design_intro.rst

 * :download:`gps.txt <../material/bus/gps.txt>`
 * :download:`gps_raw.txt <../material/bus/gps_raw.txt>`

-You can download the font file from the DejaVu fonts web page.
+You can download the font file from the Deja Vu fonts web page.
 You may already have the font available somewhere on your computer.